srcfl/srcful-documentation/docs/srcful-terms/terms.md

 ---
-sidebar_label: 'Srcful Terms'
+sidebar_label: 'Terms and Conditions'
-sidebar_position: 12
+sidebar_position: 1
 ---

-# Srcful Terms

-## Terms and Conditions
+# Terms and Conditions

 <!-- <details><summary>Click here to read the <b>Terms and Conditions</b></summary> -->